SchmidtDSE/polymer-eol-approx/README.md

 ### Approximated sectors

-Note that this is a slight approximation.
-Due to lifecycle distributions, the sector ratios at time of waste generation may not be the same as if one were to project backwards in time to get the prior sector ratios which generated the waste in question.
-However, this provides a sufficient estimation for many use cases in which approximation is accetable.
+Note that this method introduces a slight approximation.
+Due to lifecycle distributions, the sector ratios at time of waste generation may not be the same as if one were to project through time to get the prior sector ratios which generated the waste in question.
+However, this use of "end of life year ratios" provides a sufficient estimation for many use cases in which approximation is acceptable.
 Alternatively, one may generate more precise values by simulating the lifecycle distributions and summing volumes per-polymer while projecting forward future waste.
 For more details on this, see the [pipeline behind the Global Plastics AI Policy Tool](https://github.com/SchmidtDSE/plastics-pipeline).

 <br>